Inspections, Compliance, Enforcement, and Criminal Investigations

 - Coordinates the preparation of evidence concerning withdrawal/refusal to approve animal drugs and the documentation for a formal evidentiary hearing; coordinates the preparation of administrative and evidentiary records for a hearing;

-- Monitors and handles many emerging issues involving food, drugs, and zoonotic diseases that require immediate CVM response and coordination.
+- Collaborates with CORE, monitors and handles many emerging issues involving animal food, drugs, and zoonotic diseases that require immediate CVM response and coordination;

-- Advises on regulatory and administrative policy issues and develops enforcement strategies involving animal drugs, feeds, feed additives, veterinary medical devices, and other veterinary medical products; prepares and issues guidance to the field offices; and,
+- Advises on regulatory and administrative policy issues and develops enforcement strategies involving animal drugs, food for animals, food additives, veterinary medical devices, and other veterinary medical products; prepares and issues guidance to the field offices; and,

 - Post-Market Compliance Team;